Wimmics/corese/README.md

 We still maintain the different diffusion channels.
 You can still find the latest stable releases of each corese application on Maven, Docker, Flathub, and Pip.

-## The project has been separated into several repositories:
+## The project has been split into several repositories:
 ### [Corese-core](https://github.com/corese-stack/corese-core)
 Formerly Corese-library, allows the usage of Corese to manipulate RDF data, execute SPARQL queries, SHACL shapes and LDScript scripts through an API.
 ### [Corese-command](https://github.com/corese-stack/corese-command)